battlecode/battlecode-server-2017/bb_specs.md

 ---------------

 To enter this tournament, upload a bot on Thursday, 1/29.
 The submission window will be open all day (Eastern time).
 If you do not upload anything we will use your regular tournament submission.

+The prize will be awarded by Bloomberg during the Battlecode Final Tournament on 1/31.

 Details
 ---------------